Variational characterization of the critical curve for pinning of random polymers: Variational formulas: Proof of Theorem Variational formulas: Proof of Theorem 1.4

-To identify the radius of convergence of the series in the l.h.s.\ of (\ref{seriesEquality}), we apply the root test for the series in the r.h.s.\ of (\ref{seriesEquality}) using the expression in (\ref{FNid}).
+To identify the radius of convergence of the series in the left-hand side of (\ref{seriesEquality}), we apply the root test for the series in the right-hand side of (\ref{seriesEquality}) using the expression in (\ref{FNid}).
 To that end, let

 Then